BersisSe/feather/README.md

 ## Goals

-- Being the simplest Rust web framework to get started with
+- Be the simplest Rust web framework to get started with
-- Being modular and easy to extend
+- Be modular and easy to extend
-- Focusing on DX without sacrificing Rust's safety and performance
+- Focus on DX without sacrificing Rust's safety and performance

 ---